 Pennsylvania nightclub shooting injures 10, police say

-Ten people were shot outside a nightclub in Pennsylvania's Lehigh Valley early Thursday, according to officials.
+Ten people were shot outside a nightclub in Pennsylvania's Lehigh Valley early Thursday that officials are now investigating as a possible gang-related incident.

-The shooting unfolded at about 2 a.m., as several club-goers were either standing on the sidewalk outside Allentown club Deja Vu or were walking out of it.
+The shooting unfolded at about 2 a.m., as several club-goers were either standing on the sidewalk outside Allentown club Deja Vu or were walking out of the establishment.

 SACRAMENTO COP FATALLY SHOT BY GUNMAN IN AMBUSH, SUSPECT SURRENDERS AFTER 8-HOUR STANDOFF